hruthik733/Pneumonia_detection_using_feature_level_ensemble/README.md

 To improve interpretability, we integrate **Grad-CAM** to generate visual heatmaps, which help users understand the decision-making process of the model.
 These visualizations highlight areas of the chest X-ray that the model focused on while making a prediction, thus improving transparency and trust.

 > ⚠️ **Note**: The Grad-CAM heatmaps reflect the **model's attention**, not exact disease localization.
 Since the model is trained on whole X-ray images (not pixel-level segmented data), the heatmaps highlight regions that **influenced the prediction**, which may correlate with clinical features but do not guarantee accurate localization of pneumonia-affected areas.
-> The included heatmap images serve an **explanatory purpose only** and should not be interpreted as direct indicators of infection zones.

 ---